VictorCoder123/krona-viz-tool/README.md

 var KronaConvertor = require('krona-viz-tool').KronaConvertor;
 // Specify the path of template and data file, otherwise use default. var generator = new KronaGenerator(template, data);
-var result = generator.generate();
+// Get the content of generated HTML file. var result = generator.generate();
 // Write to given path, use default if not specified. generator.writeSync(result_path);